-Celebration of the feast of the Nativity of John the Baptist goes back at least a millennium and a half.
-At the Council of Agde it mentions the feast in 506 AD in its list of festivals.
-Most saints’ festivals are tied to their death, but John’s is an exception, being tied to his birth.
+Celebration of the Feast of the Nativity of John the Baptist goes back at least a millennium and a half.
+The Council of Agde mentions the feast in 506 AD in its list of festivals.
+Most saints’ festivals are tied to their death, but John’s is an exception, being connected to his birth.

 This famous painting of John the Baptist at left by Leonardo da Vinci, believed to be his last painting, hangs in the Louvre Museum in Paris.

-Who was St. John the Baptist?
+Who was St John the Baptist?

 “Repent, for the kingdom of Heaven is at hand.”